 Copyright is owned by the creators of this work.

 Hammer, Staci E.; Weiss, Amanda; and Chung, Hee Jung, "GIRK2 and GABABR1 Downregulate in Response to TTX as GIRK2, GABABR1, and GABABR2 Are Not Affected by BC Treatment" (2017).
-PRECS student works.
+PRECS student projects.
 3.